 At 269m, the top of Mount Davis has a triangulation station and that’s about it.

 But what is great about this spot is the panoramic view.
-The view faces the east direction and you can see Mount High West and Pok Fu Lam.
+The view faces the east and you cansee Mount High West and Pok Fu Lam.

 An alternate way to descend Mount Davis in HK

-After reaching the summit of Mount Davis, most hikers backtrack the entire route back to Victoria Road via Mount Davis Path or the shortcut stairway.
+After reaching the summit of Mount Davis, most hikers backtrack the entire route back to Victoria Road via Mount Davis Path or take the shortcut (stairways) in between the paved road.

-The alternate path is shown as a light brown zigzag line Hiking Trail HK app.
+The alternate path is shown as the light brown and grey zigzag lines on the Hiking Trail HK app.
 And while this path is not shown on Google Maps, all you need is this map (see below) since there is only way route that goes down the mountain.

 Find the start of Friends of Mount Davis Trail